openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The next example leverages the AnonCreds' capabilities for selective disclosure by requesting a subset of the claims in the Credential to be disclosed to the Verifier.

+A non-normative example of an Authorization Request would look the same as in (#anoncreds_request).

-The presentation request looks the same as above.
-The difference is in the `presentation_definition` parameter as shown in the following:
+The following is a non-normative example of the difference is in the `presentation_definition` parameter:

 <{{examples/request/pd_ac_vc_sd.json}}